AriFordsham/arifordsham.github.io/_posts/2023-04-23-how-to-set-up-your-wfh-office.md

 5. Your picture is a comfortable size and distance from me.

-     This is subjective, some people may infact want to conceal this, but I personally prefer an authentic and transparent approach.
+     This is subjective, some people may in fact want to conceal this, but I personally prefer an authentic and transparent approach.

-4. There is no curving of the picture
+4. There is no curving distortion of the picture

-What people typically get is a low-to-middle quality webcam, often their laptop's buil-in one, mounted on top of their screen.
+What people typically get is a low-to-middle quality webcam, often their laptop's built-in one, mounted on top of their screen.
 This leads to a close-up headshot, far from ideal.
 My idea of a better setup follows.

-*Disclaimer: I haven't had the space or the equiptment to try everything in this setup, so some of it remains untested and theoretical.*
+*Disclaimer: I haven't had the space or the equipment to try everything in this setup, so some of it remains untested and theoretical.*

-It would seem that points (2) and (3) are a contradiction, but in fact they are not.
+It would seem that points (3) and (4) are a contradiction, but in fact they are not.
 The key lies in the "camera angle", often known as "field of view" or "focal length"[^1].
 To cut through the jargon, when the camera is close by, you can only show a lot of foreground by showing a lot of background.
 In order to get the most context, your